Kundalini Meditation by Kathryn McCusker

 Thanks for sharing your experience on day 4..what a powerful vision!

-The water crocodile (mugger) is connected to the second chakra (creativity/sexuality/spirituality).
+The water crocodile (mugger) is connected to the second chakra.
+This relates to creativity, sexuality and spirituality.
 Yes, I would take this as a blessing and a shift in consciousness/a re-birthing/spiritual awakening….something you are letting go of/clearing!

 Interesting the crocodile looked you in the eye, this could be symbolic of your 3rd eye opening, the gateway to your intuition (perhaps a sign you need to trust your intuition more) and this meditation, Sa Ta Na Ma works on activating the intuition and the 4 sounds/syllables are the cycle of creation – infinity,life, death, re-birth…